parents with their newborn

 Car seat

-Because you won’t be able to carry Baby around in your womb forever, you’ll need a super-safe car seat for them to ride in.
-Car seats for two-year-olds and under should be rear-facing, and always situated in the back seat, the safest place for Baby.
+Because you won’t be able to carry Baby around in your womb forever, you’ll need a car seat for them to ride in.
+Car seats for newborns should always be rear-facing and always situated in the back seat, the safest place for the Baby.
 When installing a car seat, it’s important to follow the manufacturer’s instructions to make sure the seat is installed properly.
-Many fire stations provide free car seat installations, and can teach you how to install it securely yourself.
+You can search for a Child Passenger Safety Technician (CPST) near you to help you with the perfect installation.

 Baby-proofing

-Before your bring Baby home, you’ll want to make sure that your home is as baby-safe as possible.
-This may mean buying covers for your power outlets, cushioning any sharp corners, and ensuring the behavior of any large or excitable pets.
+Before you bring Baby home, you’ll want to make sure that your home is as baby-safe as possible.
+It may feel early to take care of these items before Baby is mobile, but it never hurts to get a head start.
+This may mean buying covers for your power outlets, cushioning any sharp corners, and finding a safe way to manage the behavior of any large, curious or excitable excitable pets.
+Don’t forget some general safety for the home, like smoke and carbon monoxide detectors.

 Read more